Synth Riders

 Synth Riders is a virtual reality rhythm game developed and published by Kluge Interactive.
 It involves players touching spheres ('notes'), tracing lines ('rails'), and avoiding obstacles that move towards them.

-Following an early access release in July 2018, the game was officially released for Steam VR and Meta Quest on May 21, 2019, and supports most virtual reality headsets including Oculus Rift, Oculus Quest, Quest 2, Quest 3 and Quest Pro, PlayStation VR, PlayStation VR2, HTC Vive, Pico 4, Valve Index and Apple Vision Pro.
+Following an early access release in July 2018, the game was officially released for Steam VR and Meta Quest on May 21, 2019, and supports most virtual reality headsets including Oculus Rift, Oculus Quest, Quest 2, Quest 3 and Quest Pro, PlayStation VR, PlayStation VR2, HTC Vive, Pico 4, Valve Index, Samsung Galaxy XR and Apple Vision Pro.

 Gameplay

 The game is designed for virtual reality headsets and requires at least one motion controller on all platforms except for Apple Vision Pro, which utilizes hand tracking.
 Players have access to a selection of music tracks, each of which can be played at different difficulty levels.
 Additionally, players can choose from a range of virtual environments known as 'Stages', which can be paired with any song.
 Alternatively, they may opt for one of the 'Experiences'- visual animations inspired by and synchronized with specific songs.
 Upon selecting a song, notes and rails appear and move towards the player who must match the correct colored hand to the object.
 Aside of the regular objects there are also special sections attracting bonus points.
 These are either gold objects, which must be played with both hands, or green objects, where the player must use the hand first used to complete all objects in that section.
 Additionally, players need to navigate around obstacles that occasionally appear in the game, which can be accomplished through ducking or dodging to the sides.